-Players around the world can design their own worlds, design their character, and customize the game play to their own liking.
+Players around the world can design custom worlds, design their character, and customize the game play to their liking.
 The player has the option to play in a creative mode, survival mode, or play online with other Minecraft players.
 In creative mode, the player can build anything they want without having to worry about tools or mining resources.
 In survival mode, the player needs to learn to build tools, fire, shelter, and weapons to defend themselves against predators such as zombies, spiders, and skeletons.